wenzelorland/0x/fcc_solidity/README.md

 ## Attaching a local Ganache instance to Brownie
 brownie networks list

-Let brownie remeber deployments to a ganache chain:
+Let brownie remember deployments to a ganache chain:
+E.g. one can take a chain spun-up from the Ganache UI client.
 ```bash
 brownie networks add Ethereum ganache-local host=http://127.0.0.1:7545 chainid=1337
 ```